 World Introvert Day is held on 2 January each year and is an opportunity for people worldwide to better understand and appreciate introverts.
 The first World Introvert Day was held in 2011.

-Every 6 seconds a child under five dies.
+Every 6 Seconds a child under 5 dies.
 Most of these deaths are entirely preventable.
-We could save millions of lives by providing illiterate mothers with accessible health education.
-Rural women are the poorest of the poor, the least literate, the most exploited, and the most marginalized of all social groups in developing countries.
-They often remain invisible and unheard and this is worsening their positions of marginality.Support the Fundraiser
+We could save millions of lives by providing illiterate mothers in developing countries with accessible health education.

 The good news is: we can do it.
 URIDU is a German non-profit organization that is using rugged, solar powered MP3 players to do just that.
 We are recording vital knowledge in local languages on those devices.
 Then we distribute them to illiterate women in Africa for free.